fabrizio-ottati/fabrizio-ottati.dev/content/blog/book-list.md

 This is the book that taught me Python.
 It is incredibly well written and I always come back to it when I wanted to understand how a Python feature works or if I want to learn new concepts.

-## [*Accelerated C++: Practical Programming by Example*](https://www.pearson.com/en-us/subject-catalog/p/accelerated-c-practical-programming-by-example/P200000009268/9780201703535), Andrew Koenig and Barbara E. Moo

-This booked taught me C++.
-Even if it has been written in 2000, it is still a very good introduction to C++, especially if you come from a C background like me.

 ## [*CMOS Circuit Design, Layout and Simulation*](https://cmosedu.com/cmos1/book.htm), R. Jacob Baker

 The go-to source when messing with analog design and layout.
 No questions about it.
 I learned a lot from it during my "Analog Integrated Circuits" class.
 It allowed me to design this beauty.